 Safety Harnesses are meant to protect your life.
 But a safety harness that has been worn improperly can put you at risk in multiple ways.
 This article will equip you with some basic information so that you can ensure you are using your safety equipment effectively.

 This is the second article in our Personal Fall Protection System series.
-The first article can be found here and covers important details about fall protection anchors.
+The first article covers important details about fall protection anchors.

 Second Component of a Fall Arrest System: Body Harnesses

 In fall arrest, it's illegal to wear a safety belt rather than a full body harness while working in a fall arrest mode.